qo-proto/qh/docs/protocol-definition.md

 - Accept uses numeric codes: `text/html,application/json,text/plain` → `3,2,1`
 - The static table (see [headers](./headers.md)) defines which IDs map to complete pairs vs header names

+#### 6.1.1 Header Name Normalization

+Header field names in QH/0 are case-insensitive per HTTP semantics (RFC 7230).

+However, for encoding efficiency and consistency with HTTP/2 (RFC 7540), header names MUST be converted to lowercase before transmission and table lookup.

+Implementations:

+- MUST normalize all header names to lowercase before encoding
+- MUST normalize all header names to lowercase after decoding
+- MAY accept mixed-case headers from legacy clients but MUST normalize them

 ### 6.2 Header Compression

 Unlike HTTP/2 (HPACK) and HTTP/3 (QPACK), QH does not implement header compression schemes.
 This design decision is intentional.